Christine Love (writer): Biography and career

 Christine Love was born on 10 December 1989.
 She began creating visual novels while in school at Trent University.
 By January 2010, she had made a few small video games; written a novel and a few short stories, which she largely unsuccessfully tried to sell; and had made a visual novel each March for three consecutive years for NaNoRenO (National Ren'ai Game Writing Month), a month-long contest in the vein of National Novel Writing Month (NaNoWriMo) where developers attempt to create a visual novel in one month.
 In February 2010, she started a fourth visual novel, which resulted in Digital: A Love Story, her first game to receive widespread attention and acclaim.
 Love expected the game to reach as many people as her prior work, "a dozen or so people"; instead, the free game was noticed by video game publications and websites such as PC Gamer and Gamasutra and received much more attention, becoming what Love believes was "a defining point in [her] writing career".
 Digital earned an honourable mention in Gamasutra's "Best Indie Games of 2010" list.

 After Digital, Love worked on her first commercial game project, Love and Order, a dating simulation by video game designer Riva Celso.
 She did writing and design work for the game, set in the Crown attorney's office in Montreal, which was released in February 2011.
-Love describes the game as "not really my best work" and led Love to believe that creating games and visual novels could be a full-time profession.
+Love describes the game as "not really my best work," but its financial success led Love to believe that creating games and visual novels could be a full-time profession.
 In 2011, she spent the month of March working on another visual novel, don't take it personally, babe, it just ain't your story, which was released as a free download on 4 April 2011.
 The Daily Telegraph awarded the game "Best Script" in its video game awards of 2011.